CakeDC/migrations/readme.md

 ## Installing ##

+- Unzip or clone this plugin into your app/Plugin/Migrations folder or the shared plugins folder for your CakePHP installation.
+- Add the plugin to your app/Config/bootstrap.php using `CakePlugin::load('Migrations')`.

 ## Usage ##

-- Unzip or clone this plugin into your app/Plugin/Migrations folder or the shared plugins folder for your CakePHP installation.
-- Add the plugin to your app/Config/bootstrap.php using `CakePlugin::load('Migrations')`
-- Run `Console/cake Migrations.migration run all -p Migrations` to initialize the `schema_migrations` table
+- Run `Console/cake Migrations.migration run all -p Migrations` to initialize the `schema_migrations` table.

 ### Generating your first migration ###

-The first step to adding migrations to an existing database is to import the database's structure into a format the migrations can work with.
+The first step to adding migrations to an existing database is to import the database's structure into a format Migrations can work with.
 Namely a migration file.
 To create the _first_ migration file run the following command:

 	cake Migrations.migration generate

 Answer the questions asked, and it will generate a new file containing a database structure snapshot using the internal migration's plugin syntax.
-If you want import all tables regardless if it has a model or not you can use -f (force) parameter while running the command:
+If you want import all tables regardless if it has a model or not you can use `-f` (force) parameter while running the command:

 	cake Migrations.migration generate -f

 ### Running migrations ###

 After generating or being supplied a set of migrations, you can process them to change the state of your database.

-This is the crux of the migrations plugin, allowing migration of schemas up and down the migration chain, offering flexibility and easy management of your schema and data states.
+This is the crux of the Migrations plugin, allowing migration of schemas up and down the migration chain, offering flexibility and easy management of your schema and data states.

 #### Runing all pending migrations ####